Gonsalves leads Utah Tech against Florida International after 22-point game - WTOP News

 Miami; Monday, 12 p.m.
 EST

-BOTTOM LINE: Utah Tech visits Florida International after Noa Gonsalves scored 22 points in Utah Tech’s 92-87 victory over the South Dakota Coyotes.
+BOTTOM LINE: Utah Tech takes on Florida International after Noa Gonsalves scored 22 points in Utah Tech’s 92-87 victory over the South Dakota Coyotes.

-The Panthers have gone 3-2 in home games.
-Florida International is 1-2 in games decided by less than 4 points.
+The Panthers are 3-2 in home games.
+Florida International is sixth in the CUSA at limiting opponent scoring, allowing 70.6 points while holding opponents to 42.9% shooting.

-The Trailblazers have gone 0-7 away from home.
-Utah Tech averages 10.7 turnovers per game and is 2-5 when winning the turnover battle.
+The Trailblazers are 0-7 in road games.
+Utah Tech allows 76.6 points to opponents while being outscored by 5.0 points per game.

-Florida International averages 73.8 points per game, 2.8 fewer points than the 76.6 Utah Tech gives up.
-Utah Tech averages 71.6 points per game, 1.0 more than the 70.6 Florida International allows.
+Florida International is shooting 44.1% from the field this season, 2.2 percentage points lower than the 46.3% Utah Tech allows to opponents.
+Utah Tech averages 7.2 made 3-pointers per game this season, 0.5 more makes per game than Florida International gives up.

 TOP PERFORMERS: Jayden Brewer is averaging 14.5 points and 5.6 rebounds for the Panthers.

-Beon Riley is scoring 14.5 points per game and averaging 8.4 rebounds for the Trailblazers.
+Beon Riley is averaging 14.5 points and 8.4 rebounds for the Trailblazers.

 LAST 10 GAMES: Panthers: 5-5, averaging 74.0 points, 32.1 rebounds, 14.8 assists, 8.1 steals and 5.2 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 69.0 points per game.